 Agoda: For different parts of Asia where AirBnB isn’t always available, I recommend checking out Agoda.
 They have the best hotel prices for Japan, Korea (we used this a lot while traveling Korea), and most of South East Asia.
 If you don’t want to show up to major cities like Bangkok or Kuala Lumpur without a booking, definitely look at Agoda first.
-All the hotels that we stayed in while we were in Bali all those years ago were found through Agoda.
+All the hotels that we stayed in while we were in Bali all those years ago were found through Agoda, too.

-Booking.com: I’ve found that booking.com has been a great place to book cheap accommodation around Mexico.
-When I can’t find an AirBnB place or when I want to find a special place to stay that isn’t an Airbnb place.
+Booking.com: I’ve found that booking.com has been a great place to book cheap accommodation around Mexico, Europe, the US, and Australia.
+I use it more and more now when I want to find a special place to stay that isn’t an Airbnb place.
 Sometimes Booking.com actually has even cheaper options than Airbnb.
 More recently, I’ve discovered it’s a really great place to look for places in the US and the UK.
 I think I’ll probably be using it a lot more often if I can’t find a good deal on an Airbnb place.

 Skyscanner: I always start with Skyscanner.
 I love that you can search “anywhere” or “entire month” and look for the cheapest days or destinations.
 I usually find flights with Skyscanner, then head to the company’s website and book directly through them.